A Guide to Amphetamine Addiction Treatment & Rehab

 Choosing a Treatment Option

 When you are ready to seek treatment for amphetamine addiction, there are two options available depending on your life commitments and finances.
-Inpatient – where you will reside at a rehab centre for the duration of treatment, and Outpatient Services – Which include free NHS services and/or private addiction counselling.
+Inpatient – where you will reside at a private rehab centre for the duration of treatment, and Outpatient Services – Which include free NHS services and counselling.

-Residential rehabilitation is completed in a facility where you will undergo a medical assessment, followed by a medical detox and then therapy.
+Residential rehabilitation is completed in a facility where you will undergo a medical assessment, followed by a supervised amphetamine detox and then therapy as part of an amphetamine rehab programme.
 You will monitored throughout your stay and will have access to various programmes that are designed to support you in your recovery.

 How does Private Rehab Work?